joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/02/20/learning/word-of-the-day-grandiloquent.html

 **Nunez's regression means a Liverpool exit this summer seems increasingly inevitable**\
-`The Liverpool striker's glaring miss at Aston Villa reinforced the feeling that Liverpool need to make a No 9 a priority ifor next season`\
+`The striker's glaring miss at Aston Villa reinforced the feeling Liverpool need to make a new No 9 a priority for next season`\
 https://nytimes.com/athletic/6147349/2025/02/20/darwin-nunez-liverpool-aston-villa/

 **LeBron James says he'll have to manage ankle soreness for rest of the season**\